hailo-ai/hailo-rpi5-examples/doc/install-raspberry-pi5.md

 ```
 This will install the following software components:
 - Hailo firmware
 - HailoRT runtime software.
-See [HailoRT GitHub](https://github.com/hailo-ai/hailort) for more information.
+See [HailoRT GitHub Repo](https://github.com/hailo-ai/hailort) for more information.
-- Hailo TAPPAS Core package.
-Our application framework.
-See [Hailo TAPPAS Core GitHub](https://github.com/hailo-ai/tappas) for more information.
+- Hailo TAPPAS Core package: A derivative of the TAPPAS repository, this core package includes GStreamer elements, post-processing functions, and additional tools used by this repository.
+It is essential for developing applications on the Pi but does not include standalone applications.
+See [Hailo TAPPAS GitHub](https://github.com/hailo-ai/tappas) for more information and documentation
+- .
 - The `rpicam-apps` Hailo post-processing software demo stages.
 See [Raspberry Pi Official Examples](../README.md#raspberry-pi-official-examples) for more information.

 ##### Reboot your Raspberry Pi.